‘Destiny 2’ Hypes Competitive Multiplayer In New Trailer Along With Some Exotics

 Destiny 2 launches September 6 for the PlayStation 4 and Xbox One.
 The PC version is scheduled to be released on October 24.

-Prior to that, PC owners will get their hands on the Destiny 2 beta starting Monday, August 28 for those who pre-ordered the game or have an early access code via Blizzard’s Battle.net.
+Before that, PC owners will get their hands on the Destiny 2 beta starting Monday, August 28 for those who pre-ordered the game or have an early access code via Blizzard’s Battle.net.
 The beta will then open to everyone on Tuesday, August 29 and run through Thursday, August 31.
 It does include some tweaks from the console beta plus a new multiplayer map.

 [Featured Image by Bungie/Activision]